20 Anki Add-ons/Plugins

 Disclaimer – As time goes on, support for these plugins may be lost and thus some of these may no longer work.

-If you want more information on learning things more efficiently AND making them stick then I suggest taking a look at Make It Stick: The Science of Successful Learning on Amazon.
+If you want more information on learning things more efficiently AND making them stick then I suggest taking a look at Make It Stick: The Science of Successful Learning.

 Top 20 Anki Add-ons